-- 5. The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance and its short, medium and long-term prospects. - The board is assisted by the audit and risk committee and its subsidiary operations to ensure that the necessary controls are in place to verify and consider factors and risks that could impact the integrity of the IAR and any other disclosures. - The committee reviews and recommends the annual financial statements and IAR together with ensuring that these are prepared using the appropriate reporting frameworks which is subsequently reviewed and approved by the board.
-One of the key focus areas for the committee in the 2018 financial year was to ensure the timeous implementation of IFRS 9, Financial Instruments and IFRS 15, Revenue from Contracts with Customers. - The board ensures that its annual and interim reports relevant to stakeholders are published on the company's website as well as through other media as it deems appropriate.
+- 5. The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance and its short-, mediumand long-term prospects. - The board is assisted by the audit and risk committee and its subsidiary operations to ensure that the necessary controls are in place to verify and consider factors and risks that could impact the integrity of the integrated report and any other disclosures. - The committee reviews and recommends the interim and annual financial statements and IAR together with ensuring that these are prepared using the appropriate reporting frameworks which are subsequently reviewed and approved by the board.
+One of the key focus areas for the committee in the 2019 financial year was to ensure the timeous implementation of the IFRS 16, Leases standard.
+In doing so, the committee assessed the assumptions specifically relating to renewal periods, discount rate and impaired indicators and were found to be within reasonable range. - The board ensures that its annual and interim reports relevant to stakeholders are published on the company's website as well as through other media as it deems appropriate.